 - I think I do construct an ideal reader or listener.
 I always seem to think that I’m addressing some quite smart woman in her 30s.
 I don’t know why.

-Hornby is an English novelist, essayist, lyricist, and screenwriter.
-He is best known for the novels High Fidelity and About a Boy, as well as for the football memoir Fever Pitch.
-His work frequently touches upon music, sport, and the aimless and obsessive natures of his protagonists.
-His books have sold more than 5 million copies worldwide.
+Nick Hornby is an English novelist, essayist, lyricist, and screenwriter.
+He is best known for the novels, High Fidelity and About a Boy, as well as for the football memoir, Fever Pitch.
+His work touches on music, sport, and the aimless and obsessive natures of his protagonists.
+His books have sold more than five million copies worldwide.
 Nick also produces and writes screenplays.
 He has adapted Lynn Barber’s memoir, An Education and Colm Toibin’s Brooklyn for the big screen.
 Visit his website here: Nick Hornby

 Source for Image